32bitkid/watercolorizer/libs/watercolorizer/README.md

 [license]: https://img.shields.io/npm/l/%40watercolorizer%2Fwatercolorizer
 [dl]: https://img.shields.io/npm/dy/%40watercolorizer%2Fwatercolorizer

-**Watercolorizer** is a small graphics library for creating generative watercolor-like shapes from simple polygonal base shapes.
+**Watercolorizer** is a _tiny_ graphics library for creating generative watercolor-like shapes from simple polygonal base-shapes.
+This _core_ library is un-opinionated about _how_ these paths get rendered, instead is just the generative algorithm for creating the paths _to_ render.

 ## Getting Started